RedHatQE/firewatch/README.md

   - BEHAVIOR:
     - `"false"`: The `firewatch-report-issues` step will not fail with a non-zero exit code when test failures are found.
     - `"true"`: The `firewatch-report-issues` step will fail with a non-zero exit code when test failures are found.
-- `FIREWATCH_REPORT_SUCCESS`
-  - A variable that will determine if a Jira story will be created reporting the job success.
-  - DEFAULT: `"false"`
-  - BEHAVIOR:
-    - `"false"`: A Jira story will not be created reporting the job success.
-    - `"true"`: A Jira story will be created reporting the job success to the project defined in `$FIREWATCH_DEFAULT_JIRA_PROJECT` and (optionally) the epic defined in `$FIREWATCH_DEFAULT_JIRA_EPIC`.

 **OPTIONAL DEFAULT VARIABLES:**

 - `FIREWATCH_DEFAULT_JIRA_EPIC` [OPTIONAL]
   - The default Jira epic to report issues to where the "jira_epic" value is set to "!default".
-  - Also, where success stories are reported.
 - `FIREWATCH_DEFAULT_JIRA_COMPONENT` [OPTIONAL]
   - The list of default Jira components that issues will be reported under where the "jira_component" list contains "!default".
   - For example: